Are you planning a trip to Spain and wondering what are the best things to do in Estepona?

 We flew into Gibraltar with Easy Jet and hired a car at the airport to get to Estepona.
 It was a really easy route along the coast.
 Alternatively, you could take a bus, but these only run a few times a day.

-If you are already in Spain, you could get a train and bus to Estepona from Barcelona, but this takes about 8 hours.
+If you’re already in Spain, you could get a train and bus to Estepona from Barcelona, which takes about 8 hours.

 What is the weather like in Estepona?